Chatbase-co/chatbase-ios-sdk/README.md

 # ChatbaseSDK

-Swift SDK for the Chatbase SDK API.
+Swift SDK for Chatbase.
 Streaming chat, client-side tools with an auto tool-loop, identity verification, conversation history with cursor-based pagination, and retry.

 ## Requirements